 In terms of washing your clothes on the road, there are plenty of options.
 Some people just hand wash, and others just stay in a caravan park for a day every few weeks to get it all done.
 Alternatively, there are still laundromats in many of the towns that you drive through.

 We do a combination of all 3, and find that it works just fine.
+You can find out more at Camping Laundry.

 You have to be comfortable